M. Karunanidhi: Ram Setu remarks

 In September 2007, the Bharatiya Janata Party (BJP) opposed Sethusamudram Canal project stating that it will demolish limestone shoals the party claimed to be remains of a bridge built by Rama to get to Lanka to save his wife Sita.
 He replied, "It is said that there was a God thousands of years ago called Ram.
 Do not touch the bridge built by him.
 I ask who is this Ram?
 Which engineering college did he graduate from?"
 BJP leader Ravi Shankar Prasad accused Karunanidhi of religious discrimination when noting "We would like to know from Karunanidhi if he would make a similar statement against the head of any other religion."
 CPM general secretary Prakash Karat came to his support and said "in this country, there are individuals with religious views and people like us.
 It is not wrong to voice an opinion".
 Later, Karunanidhi clarified his remarks by saying that "I'm not against Ram, my conscience is my God".

 Suspected Sangh Parivar activists attacked the house of Karunanidhi's daughter Selvi in Bangalore with petrol bombs and stones over his comments.
 A bus bound to Chennai was set on fire in Bangalore by a mob which burnt alive two people.
 The police blamed the attack on Hindu activists who were enraged over his comments.
-Karunanidhi reiterated his statement and said the attacks showed the "true culture of Ram Sevaks."
+Karunanidhi said the attacks showed the "true culture of Ram Sevaks."